lmore377/openwrt-rt4230w/README.md

     Interrupt U-Boot and run these commands:
-    setenv serverip 10.42.0.1 (You can use whatever ip you set for the computer) setenv ipaddr 10.42.0.10 (Can be any ip as long as it's in the same subnet) tftpboot factory.bin
+    setenv serverip 10.42.0.1 (You can use whatever ip you set for the computer) setenv ipaddr 10.42.0.10 (Can be any ip as long as it's in the same subnet) setenv bootcmd "setenv mtdids nand0=nand0 && set mtdparts mtdparts=nand0:0x1A000000@0x2400000(firmware) && ubi part firmware && ubi read 0x44000000 kernel 0x6e0000 && bootm" saveenv

-    After running tftpboot, the last line should look something like this: Bytes transferred = 6684672 (660000 hex).
-Make note of the hex number then run the following commands: nand erase 0x2400000 0x1A000000
+    tftpboot initramfs.bin
-    nand write 0x4400000 0x2400000 0x(hex number from tftpboot)
+    bootm

-    setenv bootcmd "setenv mtdids nand0=nand0 && set mtdparts mtdparts=nand0:0x1A000000@0x2400000(firmware) && ubi part firmware && ubi read 0x44000000 kernel 0x6e0000 && bootm"
+    After openwrt boots, copy the sysupgrade file to a usb flash drive, plug it into the router, and run these commands: mount /dev/sda1 /mnt
-    saveenv
+    cd /mnt
-    reset
+    sysupgrade -F openwrt-ipq806x-generic-askey_rt4230w-squashfs-nand-sysupgrade.bin

-    -The router should boot to openwrt at this point
+    The router will reboot and if all went well, you'll now have openwrt running.